Sense of Place and the Art of Interpretation

 Training Formats

-Sense of Place and the Art of Interpretation is Erica’s signature training program and offers a comprehensive learning experience.
-The options below include different scopes and durations, making it easier for organizations and individuals to choose what fits their goals, time, and capacity.
+Sense of Place and the Art of Interpretation is Erica’s comprehensive signature training program.
+It is offered in a range of formats with different scopes and durations, so sites can choose an option that fits their goals, schedules, and budgets.

 Suitable for: Seasonal onboarding · Program redevelopment or training refresher · Staff advancement · Regional or cohort partnerships · Interpretive media design · Interpretive planning